ese3500/final-project-yanfu-srikrishna/README.md

 What major components do you need and why?

 We need an ultrasonic sensor to detect the presence of obstacles.
 We also want to have a servo on which the sensor is mounted.
 This will allow the sensor to be swept across different angles such that the surroundings are mapped.
+We will need a battery and power management IC(s) to control the power to the peripherals.
+We will also need a chasis and base for the robot to move around.

 ### 10. Evaluation